- Define developmentally appropriate physical activity.

 - Model an inclusive and strengths-based vocabulary and approach: Talk about what children can do rather than what they cannot do.
 Be persistent in brainstorming solutions to barriers.
 If a child has difficulty catching a ball, help staff members think of ways to make it possible.
 They could deflate the ball slightly so it is easier to catch, make a ball out of crumpled newspaper and duct tape so it is lighter, or offer a different object, like a scarf, to toss and catch.
 Advocate for the inclusion of all children in activities.
 No child should sit out of an activity because of a disability or difference.
 If a child wants to participate, find a way to make it happen safely.

 - Seek out resources: Talk to a disability specialist or an adaptive physical educator.
 These individuals are well-educated and knowledgeable about ways to help promote the physical development of all learners.
 Invite them to come speak with your staff or to meet individually with teams who need ideas.
-Develop Individual Family Service Plans (IFSPs) for children from birth to age three or IEPs for older children who require adaptations to the curriculum, classroom environment, and activities.
+If used in your program(s), develop Individual Family Service Plans (IFSPs) for children from birth to age three or IEPs for older children who require adaptations to the curriculum, classroom environment, and activities.
 There are also adaptive sports programs in many communities.
 Check with your local parks and recreation department about resources or opportunities for children and staff with disabilities.
 It is your responsibility as a trainer, supervisor, or coach to educate yourself on what resources are needed to support staff.
 Take the initiative to find resources through internal policies or community partners.
 If you do not become familiar with the available supports, your staff will not have access to them and they will not be utilized.

 - Involve families: Families often know what their children like and what has worked in the past.
 Talk to families about their children’s development, strengths, and needs in terms of physical development.
 Discuss families’ goals for their children’s fitness and participation.